lianaahmed/Learning-CW/README.md

 # Learning-CW
-Second coursework for INF2B - Algorithms, Data Structures and Learning.
+CW for introduction to learning.
 This coursework focuses on learning digits, by using Matlab